magma/magma/docs/readmes/tutorials/01_getting_started.md

 Make sure to use a `cidr-block` that fits into your default VPC's block.

+Note the `SubnetId`.
+You will need it to complete this tutorial.

 ## Bootstrap a Juju controller on AWS

 Bootstrap a Juju controller on AWS: